open-learning/git4ol/Activities.md

   - `version` is a valid semver
   - `challenge` is the name of the challenge

-### Message
+### Activity assets, title and instructions

+Activity assets are simply a snapshot of the tree at the `git` commit the activity refs.

-A `git` commit message is composed of two parts, subject and body.
-The common `git` commit message usually combines them like so:
+The activity title and instructions are serialized in the `git` commit message.
+Your average `git` commit message is composed of two parts - subject and body.

+The recomended format for a `git` commit message is:

 ```
 Subject in one line